phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 Before continuing, we should be a bit more precise about what we mean by "protein".
 The ribosome converts triplets of RNA nucleotides into a chain of amino acids called a **polypeptide**.
 This chain of amino acids will then "fold" into a three-dimensional shape; this folding happens without any outside influence as the polypeptide settles into the most stable three-dimensional structure.
 Regardless of the organism or cell type, and even if the polypeptide is unfolded, it will always fold back into the same three-dimensional shape.

-This brings us to our first biological problem of interest: given a sequence of amino acids, what is the shape that this polypeptide folds into?
+This brings us to our first biological problem of interest: what is the shape of a given protein?
 This **structure prediction problem**, which our work in the first part of this module will focus on, is simple to state but deceptively difficult.
 In fact, it has been an active area of biological research for several decades.

 ## Four levels of protein structure